Best Practices for Addressing and Managing Alcohol Use Disorder in People Experiencing Homelessness

 2. Develop an individualized treatment plan for people experiencing homelessness with alcohol use disorder, integrating both pharmacological and non-pharmacological interventions.

-3. Identify at least 3 harm reduction strategies for people experiencing homelessness with alcohol use disorder.
+3. Identify at least 3 strategies to reduce the risks associated with alcohol use for people experiencing homelessness with AUD.

 Open Registration: 9/09/2024 - 9/09/2027